MephistoDevelop/recipes_of_meals/README.md

 if you finish of install all npm dependencies we can run ``` npm test ``` to check that the tests work correctly.

-if wvwrything goes well, we can run now ``` npm run start ``` to start the live view from the project on http://localhost:3000
+if everything goes well, we can run now ``` npm run start ``` to start the live view from the project on http://localhost:3000

 ### Deployment